-Claim: Former UCLA researcher Nicole Prause boldly claimed that her solitary EEG study “falsified the porn addiction model.”
+Claim: To this day, former UCLA researcher Nicole Prause boldly claims that her solitary EEG study “falsified the porn addiction model.”

 Note: In this 2018 presentation Gary Wilson exposes the truth behind 5 questionable and misleading studies, including the two Nicole Prause EEG studies (Steele et al., 2013 and Prause et al., 2015): Porn Research: Fact or Fiction?

-Nine peer-reviewed analyses of Prause et al. 2015.
+Ten peer-reviewed analyses of Prause et al., 2015.
 Over the intervening years many more neuroscience-based studies have been published (MRI, fMRI, EEG, neuropsychological, hormonal).
 All provide strong support for the addiction model as their findings mirror the neurological findings reported in substance addiction studies.
-The real experts’ opinions on porn/sex addiction can be seen in this list of 23 recent literature reviews & commentaries (all consistent with the addiction model).
+The real experts’ opinions on porn/sex addiction can be seen in this list of 25 recent literature reviews & commentaries (all consistent with the addiction model).
 The papers below all agree that the Prause et al. findings of habituation lend support to the porn addiction model.
 Paper #2 (by Gola) is solely devoted to parsing Prause et al., 2015.
-The other 7 papers contain brief sections analyzing Prause et al., 2015.
+The other 9 papers contain brief sections analyzing Prause et al., 2015 (all say the EEG study actually found habituation or desensitization).
 The papers are listed by date of publication.

 Excerpt critiquing Prause et al., 2015 (citation 309)